-- Report immediately to the lunch-detention table in the cafeteria or assigned classroom prior to the tardy bell. - 2.
-Remain seated and guiet for the entire lunch period. - 3.
-Lunch will be consumed in assigned area - 4.
-Students that are assigned to Lunch Detention will not be permitted to use their cell phones during lunch.
+- 1. Report immediately to the lunch-detention assigned classroom prior to the tardy bell. - Remain seated and quiet for the entire lunch period.
+2. - Lunch will be consumed in assigned area 3. - Students that are assigned to Lunch Detention will not be permitted to use their cell 4. phones during lunch.